 Home Matters is a national movement which focuses on big picture messaging for the housing and community development industry with an overarching mission to build awareness and raise funds for more affordable homes and better communities across the nation.

-In 2013, the National NeighborWorks Association started a new campaign, Home Matters, to communicate to the public and members of Congress that federal housing programs need more federal funding.
+The National NeighborWorks Association started a new campaign, Home Matters, to communicate to the public and members of Congress that federal housing programs need more federal funding.
 Prosper for Purpose assisted with research, analysis and creation of an impact report to help Home Matters review progress towards outcomes and the effectiveness of activities.
-Home Matters achieved the following over a three-year period:

 Home Matters was redefining the American Dream.
 A dream where every American lives in a safe, nurturing environment with access to quality education, healthcare, public spaces and community services.
 In order to make this dream a reality, increased federal funding was required.